-Preparation of manuscript
+Preparation of accepted manuscript

-Title page information
+Title page

-Please provide a title page as a separate file during the submission process including the following information:
+Please provide a title page as a separate Word/TeX-file during submission process including the following information:

-Author names
+Authors names

 Write at least one given and family name in full.
 For all other names, initial is sufficient.
 List authors in the order you want them to appear in the final version.
-Indicate the corresponding author by using an asterisk "" after the family name.
+Indicate the corresponding author by using an asterisk "\" after the family name.
 Please note that as per De Gruyter policy, no author list changes are permitted after acceptance of a manuscript.